cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 This solution has the benefit of automatically supporting every value that can be defined in an AWS CDK application.
-It also simplifies the fetching logic because it requires a single `cloudformation.DescribeStackResource` call.
+It also simplifies the fetching logic because it requires a single `cloudformation.DescribeStacks` call.

 However, this option was discarded because of usability concerns: